top of page

 This morning, we woke early to calm waters and weather.
 It was five, and we were optimistic it would happen!

 With our cold suits and straight to the meeting point, there was no wasted time.
-The sooner we were on the water, the sooner it was to become a reality.
+The sooner we were on the water, the sooner it became a reality.
 Fourteen of our fellow kayakers were on the same page, and everyone was ready.
-We were given finishing touches to our Kayaking outfit, a unique life jacket and gloves to keep us dry and hopefully warm.
+We were given the finishing touches to our Kayaking outfit, a unique life jacket, and gloves to keep us dry and hopefully warm.

 We piled into the zodiacs for a short five-minute cruise across to the waiting kayaks, and one by one, we were loaded into our kayak, two per kayak.
 Wayne was in the back, and I was seated up front as the head photographer.
-Fine by me, as poor hubby would need to do all the paddling (which, after knowing my rhythm, he much preferred to take control).
+That's fine by me, as poor hubby would need to do all the paddling (which, after learning my rhythm, he much preferred to take control of).

 Before we embarked on this magical experience through sea ice, we had a quick practice and 101 on manoeuvring the kayak and, of course, staying above the water.

 This moment was one we had been waiting for.
-It is nearly 90 days since we departed Vancouver, and we were hoping to kayak in the Arctic Circle; unfortunately, the weather continued to close the opportunities.
+It has been nearly 90 days since we departed Vancouver, and we were hoping to kayak in the Arctic Circle; unfortunately, the weather continued to close the opportunities.

 We arrived at the most magnificent turquoise iceberg to capture pictures up close and personal.

-Unbeknown to us - this same iceberg would calve and start the process of tipping over a few hours later, which we were fortunate to witness from our balcony - play with sound.
+Unbeknownst to us, this same iceberg would calve and start tipping over a few hours later, which we were fortunate to witness from our balcony - play with sound.

 We continued closer to Damoy Point, a research station home to a Gentoo penguin colony.
-The station was being prepared for the arrival of four female researchers to spend the summer in a few weeks, so we all floated amongst the sea ice and bergs to enjoy the serenity, overshadowed by dramatic icy mountain peaks.
+The station was being prepared for the arrival of four female researchers to spend the summer in a few weeks, so we all floated amongst the sea ice and bergs to enjoy the serenity, overshadowed by dramatic icy mountain peaks, who would spend the summer there.

 We watched the penguins go about their day, swimming and diving, waddling, and even swimming beneath our kayaks in the crystal waters beneath us.
 It was one of those magical moments that will remain with you forever.